johanhelsing/matchbox/examples/custom_signaller/README.md

 ### Run

 - Use a web browser and navigate to <http://127.0.0.1:1334>
-- Open the console to see execution logs
+- Open the console to see the Iroh ID, this can be used from native node